mazze313/fast-access-search-bar/README.md

 - Firefox:
   - Open *about:config* in new tab and set option *xpinstall.signatures.required* to *false*.
   - Open *Tools*/*Add-ons* and click on cogwheel for further settings.
-    Click *Install Add-on From File ...* and select previously created *zip* file of add-on.
+    Click *Install Add-on From File...* and select previously created *zip* file of add-on.

+You can also test the add-on temporarily by calling *about:debugging#/runtime/this-firefox* in a new firefox tab.
+Click *Load Temporary Add-on...* and open *maifest.json* of this plugin.

 ## Usage
 - Open add-on with click on icon in navigation bar or using the shortcut **Alt + Q**.